These are the best cheap laptops you can buy in 2022

 Where the Surface Go 3 excels, however, is the display.
 Across all configurations, you get a 10.5-inch Full HD+ (1920 x 1280) display, which is very sharp and bright.
 It also comes in the signature 3:2 aspect ratio of the Surface family, and it’s one of the very few laptops you’ll find with a tall display like that.
 This aspect ratio is great for productivity and reading, so whether you’re browsing the web or working, it’s going to serve you well.
 Of course, it also supports touch and the Surface Pen, which is sold separately.

 The Surface Go 3 also stands out from the pack thanks to its fantastic webcam.
 The front-facing camera on the Surface Go 3 is a 5MP sensor capable of recording 1080p video, which means it’s already far ahead of any other laptop on this list.
 Not only that, but it actually supports Windows Hello facial recognition, make it very easy to unlock the PC just by looking at it.
-And there’s even another camera on the back, this time being an 8MP sensor also with 1080p video.
+And there’s even another camera on the back, this one being an 8MP sensor also with 1080p video.
 For students with online classes, or even if you’re just trying to call far-away relatives, this is great to have and it makes the Surface Go 3 really stand out.

 Being a small tablet, the Surface Go 3 is also easily the most portable device on this list.
 It’s made of magnesium, which allows it to be just 8.3mm thin and weigh just 1.2lbs.
 This is truly a device you can take anywhere, and you can even slip it into a large handbag.
 Of course, that’s without the keyboard, which is also sold separately, but even if you add that, it’s easily the most portable device on this list.